patrickdanger/projectbase/Readme.md

 ### Todo

-*	Add the query string to the local environment passed to jade source at compilation.
 *	Add the appropriate directory root to the local environment at compile time, so that relative includes in source files are considered relative to the source file itself, rather than